Wetland rating system

 Washington's wetlands vary widely in their functions and values.
 Some types are common while others are rare.
 Some are heavily disturbed while others are still relatively undisturbed.
-All, however, provide some wetland functions and resources that are valued.
-These may be ecological, economic, recreational, or aesthetic.
+All, however, provide some valuable wetland functions and resources that are ecological, economic, recreational, or aesthetic.

 To protect individual wetlands effectively, managers, planners, and citizens need tools to understand the resource value each wetland provides.
-The rating systems were designed to differentiate between wetlands based on:
+The rating system was designed to differentiate between wetlands based on:

 - Sensitivity to disturbance

 The rating system groups wetlands into four categories.

 In 2014, we updated the Washington State Wetland Rating System for both eastern and western Washington.
 The 2014 publications marked the third update for the rating system for eastern Washington and the fourth update for western Washington since 1991.